% Lymphocyte

 What does it mean if your % Lymphocyte result is too high?

-An elevated % Lymphocyte level, or lymphocytosis, indicates an increased proportion of lymphocytes within the total white blood cell (WBC) count.
-This rise typically reflects an immune system response to infections, inflammation, or other immune system triggers.
-While lymphocytosis can be a normal, transient reaction to infections or stress, persistently elevated levels may suggest underlying chronic conditions or immune dysregulation.
+An elevated % Lymphocyte level, also called lymphocytosis, indicates that lymphocytes make up a higher-than-expected proportion of the total white blood cell (WBC) count.
+This pattern most often reflects immune system activation, such as during infections, inflammation, or immune dysregulation.

 1. Acute and Chronic Infections